2 potatoes (sliced thin)

-cracked black pepper
+Cracked black pepper

-I use a potato peeler and peel across the top, the narrow part.
+1. I use a potato peeler and peel across the top, the narrow part.
 It makes really thin, nice round chips.
 I have also used the flat, long part on a regular cheese grater; it makes for a slightly thicker chip which needs to dehydrate a little longer.

-I basically drizzle olive oil over the bowl and mix it with my hand until the chips are thinly coated.
+2. I basically drizzle olive oil over the bowl and mix it with my hand until the chips are thinly coated.
 Then I sprinkle the other ingredients and mix too.
 Really fine minced garlic adds a really nice zing too!

-I lay them on my dehydrator trays and dehydrate at about 100 degrees from anywhere from 5 hours to 8 hours.
+3. I lay them on my dehydrator trays and dehydrate at about 100 degrees from anywhere from 5 hours to 8 hours.
 I just keep checking on them because I like them super crispy!

 Lapetitemort's ThoughtsBy lapetitemort